 This expanded RUN-EU represents a transnational alliance with members working together to create a regional development-oriented European University that promotes European values and identity and embodies the values of sustainability, multiculturalism, and inclusiveness in all its work.
-Therefore, TUS membership aligns closely with the TUS ambition to develop a TU which reflects the educational demands and economic needs of Ireland's Midlands and Mid-West regions while contributing to the European Higher Education Area goal of enhanced mobility opportunities and recognition of qualifications across the EU.
+Therefore, TUS membership aligns closely with the TUS ambition to develop a TU which reflects the educational demands and economic needs of Ireland's Midlands and Midwest regions while contributing to the European Higher Education Area goal of enhanced mobility opportunities and recognition of qualifications across the EU.
 Accordingly, participation and leadership of RUN-EU will greatly enhance mobility opportunities for TUS students.
 The design and delivery of Collaborative European Degrees, inclusion of all in educational opportunities and the promotion of a strong sense of European identity, culture, and citizenship are integral elements.
 To achieve this collective mission, RUN-EU focuses on the delivery of collaborative, future and advanced skills-based teaching, learning, research and engagement activities across the network, and partner Institutes have a proven track record in engagement in these areas relevant to future societal challenges.
-Selected highlights of the RUN-EU mission are provided in Table 4.2.
+Selected highlights of the RUN-EU mission are provided in Table 3.2.

-TUS is also participating in the Horizon Europe RUN-EU PLUS project which supports RUN-EU development goals by focusing on the strengthening of regional business and society partnerships in research and innovation across the RUN network.
+TUS also participated in the Horizon Europe RUN-EU PLUS project during the 2023-24 academic year.
+This initiative supported the strengthening of regional business and society partnerships in research and innovation across the RUN network.
 PLUS stands for 'Professional Research Programmes for Business and Society'.
-RUN-EU PLUS is developing professional practice-based research master's and doctoral programmes for business and society.
-This has resulted in the development of a range of Collaborative TUS Research Degree Programmes involving TUS and other RUN-EU partners (see also Chapter 11 Research Degree Provision).
+RUN-EU PLUS developed a range of collaborative professional practice-based research master's and doctoral programmes for business and society.

 In addition to the RUN-EU alliance, the twinning of TUS and Ukraine's Beketov National University since 2022 is a highly valued partnership.
-While the aim is to establish a long-term partnership, there has been an initial focus on identifying ways that TUS can support Beketov in concrete ways by supporting students studying in Beketov.
-Following a visit by Beketov staff to TUS in 2023, the partnership has developed further to open up research groups and include Beketov as research partners, provision of equipment, hosting of summer schools, as well as the development of collaborative academic and research projects, joint research bids and visiting scholar initiatives.
+While the aim is to establish a long-term partnership, there has been an initial focus on identifying ways that TUS can support O. M. Beketov in concrete ways by supporting students studying in O. M. Beketov.
+Following a visit by O. M. Beketov staff to TUS in 2023, the partnership has developed further to open up research groups and include O. M. Beketov as research partners, provision of equipment, hosting of summer schools, as well as the development of collaborative academic and research projects, joint research bids and visiting scholar initiatives.

-Table 4.2.
-Selected highlights of the RUN-EU Mission
+Table 3.2.
+Selected Highlights of the RUN-EU Mission